bigrexsoftware/bigrexsoftware/README.md

 ## Hi there 👋

-- 👋 Hi, I’m Robbie (Robyn) working with @BigRexSoftware
+- 👋 Hi, I’m Robyn (Robbie) working with @BigRexSoftware
 - 🌵 I am based in Phoenix, Arizona.
 - 👀 I’m interested in C#, SQL, JavaScript, HTML, Blazor, AI, and other fun things.
 - 🌱 I'm also currently working on a new application for job seekers using Blazor and LaTeX.